jtang766/Moon/_posts/2013-04-01-quantification-of-genetic-mutations-in-video-images.md

 	Figure 4 - FDA Thermal performance curves and derivatives of strains that exhibit strong relations to initial hypothesis.</figcaption>
 </figure></center>

-Videos in our study were limited to black and white and a multiplicity of the data by frame and sample size quickly transformed the data into big data.
-In order gather the information from the noise we needed to use powerful smoothing methods, such as the FDA program.
+Although the videos were limited to black and white, the data was big due to the multiplicity of working with pixelated information.
+In order to separate the information from the noise we needed to use powerful smoothing methods, such as the FDA.
 We also considered Functional Principal Component Analysis (FPCA), which was more powerful but the FDA procedure was significant enough.
-Considerations into quantification of color image will require a powerful algorithm that mines the elementary data generated by the charge coupled device.
+Considerations into quantification of colour image will require a powerful algorithm that mines the elementary data generated by the charge coupled device.

 [Back to Research](http://janicetang.com/research/){: .btn}
 [Meet The Team](http://janicetang.com/meet-the-gibbs-team/){: .btn}